My PD Story

 Utilizing Targeted Ultrasound Waves to Help Alleviate Freezing of Gait in Parkinson’s

-Robert Chen, MA, MB BChir, MSc, FRCPC of Toronto Western Hospital and recipient of a Parkinson’s Foundation Impact Award, will be exploring how using ultrasound waves targeted at specific regions of the brain might alleviate movement impairments in people with Parkinson’s disease (PD).
+Robert Chen, MA, MB BChir, MSc, FRCPC, of Toronto Western Hospital and recipient of a Parkinson’s Foundation Impact Award, will be exploring how using ultrasound waves targeted at specific regions of the brain might alleviate movement impairments in people with Parkinson’s disease (PD).

-Robert and his team are interested in treating the common PD symptom known as freezing of gait — when people with Parkinson’s are suddenly unable to move their feet, no matter how hard they try.
+Dr. Chen and his team are interested in treating the common PD symptom known as freezing of gait — when people with Parkinson’s are suddenly unable to move their feet, no matter how hard they try.
 While freezing episodes often only last seconds, unexpected freezing of gait episodes can lead to serious falls and injuries.
 Current PD medications do not address freezing of gait, driving further research into alternative treatments.

 What is freezing of gait?